MicrosoftDocs/memdocs/sccm/develop/core/reqs/server-runtime-requirements.md

 ms.collection: M365-identity-device-management
 ---
 # Configuration Manager Server Runtime Requirements
-Microsoft System Center Configuration Manager server applications that are developed by using the Configuration Manager SDK, have the following runtime requirements.
+Microsoft Configuration Manager server applications that are developed by using the Configuration Manager SDK, have the following runtime requirements.

 ## Managed Code

--   A supported version of Windows Server as defined in [Supported operating systems for System Center Configuration Manager site system servers](https://docs.microsoft.com/sccm/core/plan-design/configs/supported-operating-systems-for-site-system-servers).
+-   A supported version of Windows Server as defined in [Supported operating systems for Configuration Manager site system servers](https://docs.microsoft.com/sccm/core/plan-design/configs/supported-operating-systems-for-site-system-servers).
 For more information, see [General Requirements](#general-requirements).

 -   Installed Configuration Manager site server